• Skip to primary navigation

 • What is the impact of refugees and returnees on host community employment conditions?

-The project looks at two different case studies in the African Great Lakes Region: forced migration in and from Burundi (main component of the project) and forced migration to Tanzania.
-In addition to answering these general questions the project will explore the implications of particular forced displacement experiences such as living in a refugee camp and living in a Rural Integrated Village in Burundi (established for landless returnees).
+The project looks at two different case studies in the African Great Lakes Region: forced migration in and from Burundi (the main component of the project) and forced migration to Tanzania.
+In addition to answering these general questions, the project explores the implications of particular forced displacement experiences such as living in a refugee camp and living in a Rural Integrated Village in Burundi (established for landless returnees).

 Burundi

 Burundi, a small and densely populated country in the East African Great Lakes Region, has experienced waves of civil conflict since it gained independence from Belgium in 1962.
-These conflicts have involved confrontation between the country’s two main ethnic groups: Hutus and Tutsis.
+These conflicts have involved confrontations between the country’s two main ethnic groups: Hutus and Tutsis.
 The country experienced a particularly intensive conflict during the 1993-2005 period.
-After the signing of the Arusha Peace and Reconciliation Accords in 2000 and the instalment of the first democratically elected government in 2005, the country is on a path towards stability and peace.
+After the signing of the Arusha Peace and Reconciliation Accords in 2000 and the installment of the first democratically elected government in 2005, the country is on a path toward stability and peace.

 Over the past decade, more than 500,000 refugees returned from exile, mainly from Tanzania.
-In this new context of peace and massive refugee return it is important to explore how the overall process of forced displacement affected the labour markets of Burundi.
-LAMFOR will collect additional data on this topic in Burundi in 2015 to complement data previously collected by the researchers (national dataset) in 2011.
+In this new context of peace and massive refugee return, it is important to explore how the overall process of forced displacement affected the labour markets of Burundi.
+LAMFOR collected additional data on this topic in Burundi in 2015 to complement data previously collected by the researchers (national dataset) in 2011.

 Tanzania

-This project will focus on Kagera, a region located in the north-western corner of Tanzania.
+This project focuses on Kagera, a region located in the north-western corner of Tanzania.
 This region was particularly affected by the influx of refugees from the conflicts in Burundi and Rwanda.

 Project Overview